 More than $500 million of federal funds are now available to help disadvantaged students through the Striving Readers grant, also known as the Comprehensive Literacy State Development (CLSD) grant.
 Now is the time to be diligent while reviewing and selecting your next reading intervention program.

 We presented a free webinar about how your application can meet the requirements of the grant.
-Watch the recorded webinar, or read our highlights below.
+Read our highlights below.

 Webinar Recap: Meeting the Requirements of the Striving Readers/CLSD Grant

 Reading Plus presented the “Meeting the Requirements of the Comprehensive Literacy State Development (CLSD) Grant” webinar on Feb.
 11, 2020.
 Our presenters were Julane Whipple and John Ferrara.

 - Julane Whipple has collaborated on hundreds of funding related projects at the national, state, and local levels over the past 22 years.
 She has experience as a grant writer, reviewer, and evaluator.